reneczka/job-scraper/README.md

    Replace \`user\`, \`password\`, \`host\`, and \`dbname\` with your PostgreSQL credentials and database name.

-4. **Initialize the database:**

-   Run the \`main.py\` script to create the database tables:

-   `python main.py`

 ### Usage

 1. **Run the scraper:**

-   Simply execute the \`main.py\` script to start scraping and storing jobs:
+   Simply execute the \`main.py\` script to start scraping and storing jobs (retry if fails in the first run):

    `python main.py`

-   The scraper will extract the latest job listings, check for duplicates, and store new listings in the PostgreSQL database.
+   The scraper will create db tables (if they don't already exist), extract the latest job listings, check for duplicates, and store new listings in the PostgreSQL database.

 2. **Accessing Data:**